Use your two food waste caddies for your weekly food recycling service:

 - Tea bags, tea leaves, coffee grounds.

-What can't I put in the food recycling caddies?
+What can’t I put in my food recycling caddies?

 - Garden waste.